Glass milk bottle: Present day

-In some locations around the world, different colored tops on milk bottles indicate the fat content.
+In some locations around the world, different coloured tops on milk bottles indicate the fat content.
 Unpasteurized is often green-topped.
 However other colour designations may be used by some dairies.
 Bottles may also be marked, stamped or embossed with the name of the dairy.

 In the United Kingdom, the aluminium foil tops on glass milk bottles are normally coloured:

-Historically, other colors such as Pink for Ultra-High Temperature (UHT) processed milk, were also used.
+Historically, other colours such as Pink for Ultra-High Temperature (UHT) processed milk, were also used.
 Blue was previously used for so termed, 'sterilized' milk.